 PageRank under the Random Surfer Model

-Google’s original PageRank algorithm is based upon what its inventor referred to as the Random Surfer model, where it ranked pages on the Web based upon a probability that a person following links at random on the Web might end up upon a particular page:
+Google’s PageRank algorithm follows what its inventor called the Random Surfer Model.
+It ranked pages on the Web on a probability that a person following links at random might end up upon a particular page:

-The rank of a page can be interpreted as the probability that a surfer will be at the page after following a large number of forward links.
-The constant α in the formula is interpreted as the probability that the web surfer will jump randomly to any web page instead of following a forward link.
+The page’s rank can be interpreted as the probability that a surfer will be at the page after following many forwarding links.
+The constant Î± in the formula is interpreted as the probability that the web surfer will jump randomly to any web page instead of following a forward link.

-These changes may reflect a change in the way that the processes described within the patent operate.
+These changes reflect a change in how the processes described within the patent operate.

-It’s the claims section that is changed when one of these continuation patents is filed, because patent examiners from the patent office look at the claims, and compare those to claims from other patents to make sure that the new claims don’t copy other granted patents, and could be said to infringe those patents.
+It’s the claims section that changes with a continuation patent.
+That is because patent examiners from the patent office look at the claims and compare those to claims from other patents to ensure that the new claims don’t copy other granted patents and could infringe those patents.

-A continuation patent is called that because it “continues” the protection given by the original version of the patent and is given a date of coverage that begins with the original filing date of the original version of the patent.
+A continuation patent “continues” the protection given by the original version of the patent.
+It is given a date of coverage that begins with the original filing date of the original version of the patent.